cds-snc/canadalogin-static-website/website/src/en/users/manage-your-account/change-your-email-address.md

 1. After {% link links.howtosignin 'signing into your GC Sign in account' %}, {% link links.accessyoursettings 'access your GC Sign in settings' %}.
 2. Select "Personal information".
 3. Navigate to the "Contact information" section on the page.
-Select the "edit" link in the "Email" section.
+Select the "Edit" link in the "Email" section.
 4. You may be prompted to verify yourself again by typing in your password and completing 2-step verification.
 5. Enter the new email address you want to use to sign in and receive notifications.
 6. Check your email inbox for a message from GC Sign in.
 The email will contain a 6-digit one-time code.